 Santa Fe Workshop: Multimedia Storytelling

-The Santa Fe Multimedia Storytelling Workshop is an intensive seven-day workshop taking place July 26-31.
+THIS WORKSHOP HAS BEEN POSTPONED DUE TO COVID-19.
+NEW DATES WILL BE POSTED WHEN AVAILABLE.
+The Santa Fe Multimedia Storytelling Workshop is an intensive five-day workshop taking place Oct.
+5-9.

 There is a true craft to creating and editing photographic projects, and then translating them into meaningful and powerful expressions in multimedia.
 Strong stories must be clearly conceptualized, effectively captured and astutely edited.
 In this week-long workshop we move through the full course of crafting compelling visual stories.